 Highlighting our Firm's overall depth of experience in this area, we count among our government investigations experts not just dozens of former federal prosecutors and enforcement officials with combined decades of front-line experience, but also numerous lawyers who served at the highest levels of the Department of Justice and elsewhere.
-This includes former Assistant Attorney Generals in charge of both the Criminal and Civil Divisions, the acting U.S. Deputy Attorney General, a Chief of Staff to the Attorney General, a former Regional Director of the SEC’s Northeast Regional Office, the Inspector General of the Department of Defense, the former United States Attorneys from four different districts, supervisors from multiple U.S. Attorneys’ Offices including both the Southern and Eastern Districts of New York, and numerous former Deputy Assistant Attorneys General from DOJ’s Criminal, Civil, and Antitrust Divisions.
+This includes former Assistant Attorney Generals in charge of both the Criminal and Civil Divisions, the acting U.S. Deputy Attorney General, a Chief of Staff to the Attorney General, a former Regional Director of the SEC’s Northeast Regional Office, an Assistant Director of the SEC’s Division of Enforcement, the Inspector General of the Department of Defense, the former United States Attorneys from four different districts, supervisors from multiple U.S. Attorneys’ Offices including both the Southern and Eastern Districts of New York, and numerous former Deputy Assistant Attorneys General from DOJ’s Criminal, Civil, and Antitrust Divisions.

 Broad Geographic Reach.
 With attorneys throughout the United States—New York, Washington, D.C., Atlanta, Houston, San Francisco, Charlotte, Austin, and Silicon Valley—and across the globe—London, Paris, Moscow, and Singapore – our government investigations practice’s experience is far-reaching and exceptional.
 Recognized as a “major player in the market” (Legal 500) and “the premier firm in this practice area” (U.S. News & World Report/Best Lawyers), we have handled investigations before 70 of the 93 U.S. Attorney’s Offices in the United States and every litigating division of the Justice Department.
 We have likewise appeared before the SEC both in Washington, D.C., 11 of the SEC’s 12 regional offices, and all of its specialized enforcement units.
 And we have conducted multinational investigations on every continent but Antarctica , including: Angola, Australia, Azerbaijan, Bangladesh, Belgium, Brazil, Brunei, Bulgaria, Canada, Cayman Islands, China, Colombia, Czech Republic, Democratic Republic of the Congo, the Dominican Republic, Ecuador, Egypt, France, Germany, Greece, Hong Kong, Hungary, India, Indonesia, Iraq, Italy, Ivory Coast, Japan, Kazakhstan, Liberia, Macedonia, Malaysia, Mexico, Montenegro, the Netherlands, Nigeria, Peru, Portugal, Poland, Russia, Saudi Arabia, Singapore, South Korea, South Sudan, Switzerland, Thailand, Turkey, Ukraine, the UAE, the UK, Venezuela, Vietnam, and Western Sahara.